microsoft/vscode-docs/docs/java/java-project.md

 <a class="tutorial-install-extension-btn" href="vscode:extension/vscjava.vscode-java-pack">Install the Extension Pack for Java</a>

-> For details on how to get started with the extension pack, you can review the [Getting Started with Java](/docs/java/java-tutorial.md) tutorial.
+>For details on how to get started with the extension pack, you can review the [Getting Started with Java](/docs/java/java-tutorial.md) tutorial.

-## Project view
+## Projects view

-The project view helps you view your Java projects and their dependencies, and provides entry points for project management tasks.
+The **Java Projects** view helps you view your Java projects and their dependencies, and provides entry points for project management tasks.

 ![project view](images/java-project/projectmanager-overview.png)

-> By default, the Java project view is displayed below the **Explorer** view.
+>By default, the Java Projects view is displayed below the **Explorer** view.
 If you cannot see it, try clicking the `...` button in the **EXPLORER** title bar and select **Java Projects**.

 In the overflow button of the navigation bar, there are more options to use.
 For example, you can switch between hierarchical view and flat view.

 ![overflow button](images/java-project/overflow-button.png)

-You can find buttons next to the nodes in the explorer, which can be used as useful shortcuts for some functionalities.
+You can find buttons next to the nodes in the Explorer, which provide useful shortcuts for some actions.

 ![inline button](images/java-project/inline-button.png)

-There are also many useful features in each node's context menu, you can right click on the node in explorer to toggle it out.
+There are also many useful features in each node's context menu, you can right-click on the node in Explorer to toggle it out.

 ![context menu](images/java-project/context-menu.png)

 ### Create a new Java project

 You can create a new Java project by clicking the **+** button in the navigation bar, or through the command: **Java: Create Java Project...** in Command Palette (`kb(workbench.action.showCommands)`).
-During creation, VS Code will facilitate installing required extension(s) per your project type, if the extension(s) weren't installed.
+During creation, VS Code will facilitate installing required extension(s) per your project type, if the extension(s) weren't already installed.

 ![create project](images/java-project/projectmanager-createproject.png)

 ### Import Java projects

-You can directly import existing Java projects and modules to workspace through **File** > **Open Folder...** (Make sure the opened folder contains your build tool scripts, for example, `pom.xml` or `build.gradle`).
+You can directly import existing Java projects and modules to your workspace through **File** > **Open Folder...** (Make sure the opened folder contains your build tool scripts, for example, `pom.xml` or `build.gradle`).
 VS Code for Java will detect your projects and import them automatically.

-When you add a new module into your projects, you can trigger the command **Java: Import Java projects in workspace** to import them to workspace.
-This command helps to import new projects into the workspace without the need to reload window.
+When you add a new module into your projects, you can trigger the command **Java: Import Java projects in workspace** to import them to your workspace.
+This command helps to import new projects into the workspace without the need to reload the VS Code window.

 ### Export to JAR

-You can export your build to JAR from the project view or by running the command **Java: Export Jar...**.
+You can export your build to JAR from the projects view or by running the command **Java: Export Jar...**.

 ![Export jar from the project view](images/java-project/exportjar.gif)

 ## Configure JDK

 As Java evolves, it's common that developers work with multiple versions of JDK.
-To correctly configure your environment and project, you have to know two configurations, `java.configuration.runtimes` and `java.home`.
+To correctly configure your environment and project, you can use configurations, `java.configuration.runtimes` and `java.home`.
 The former specifies options for your project's execution environment; the latter specifies your language server's execution environment.

 > **Note**: Although the Java language server requires JDK version 11 or above to run, this is **NOT** a requirement to your project's runtime.